CABLE353/SetupOS/README.md

 	The files in this SetupOS Package folder.

-	Either DISM Gui 4.0 or NTLite if you decide to take the manual approach to setting up your environment(both of which I do _**not**_ own).
+	Either DISM Gui 4.0 or NTLite if you decide to take the manual approach to setting up your environment(both of which I _**do not**_ own).

  	Patience.

-	And some PC's needing a fresh install of Windows 10/11.
+	And some PCs needing a fresh install of Windows 10/11.